BEST Snickerdoodle

 - Salted butter softened – I always, always use salted butter.
 If you don’t have any on hand, you can use unsalted and add an extra pinch of salt to the dough.

 - Margarine softened – For the margarine, you want to buy the cheap, store brand sticks of margarine.
 No spreadable tub, no imperial or blue bonnet!
-If you can’t find any other margarine, you can just sub butter and use all butter.
+If you can’t find any other margarine, you can just use all butter.
 The cookies won’t spread quite as much but they will still be tasty.
 For more info on why I’m specific about my margarine, check out my post on Butter vs. Margarine!

 - Granulated sugar – The base of this cookie is a sugar cookie base, so we don’t need brown sugar here.